defencedigital/moduk-service-manual/src/design/start-with-simple-designs.md

 ## Services for users in Defence

-You need to reuse components and patterns already used in Defence.
+You need to reuse components already used in Defence.

 Before you start, [check the MOD.UK Design System](https://design-system.service.mod.gov.uk/).